 1000 Islands and Rideau Canal

-The Rideau Canal and connecting waterways meander over 200 km between Ottawa and Lake Ontario, via the famous 1000 Islands in the St. Lawrence River.
+The Rideau Canal and related tributaries meander over 200 kilometres between Ottawa and Lake Ontario, connecting to the famous 1000 Islands in the St. Lawrence River.

 Where is 1000 Islands and Rideau Canal?

-Highway 401 cuts through the area, and is the most direct route, at just over 3 hours, driving from Toronto.
-Ottawa is just an hour north up highway 416.
+Highway 401 provides the most direct route from Toronto, approximately a three hour drive.
+Ottawa is just an hour north up Highway 416.

 Things to do in 1000 Islands and Rideau Canal

 Visit a favourite local fair

 Golf with a view

 Get ideas and inspiration for your next trip.

 Points of interest